 Country code + National Destination Code + Phone Number

 For example, in Switzerland:+41 33 123456789

-I replaced the phone I enrolled in Duo.
-What should I do now?
+I replaced the phone I enrolled in Duo, can I change my devices after I enroll?

 If your phone number is the same: